Skip to main content Skip to local navigation

 • The student’s performance is evaluated as ‘pass’ or ‘fail’ and recorded on the Re-examination form provided by the graduate program office.

-• All examination committee members must sign the form, and submit the signed form to the graduate program office after the re-examination.
+• All committee members must agree with the content of the form prior to submission by the Chair to the graduate program office after the re-examination.

 In the case of “Fail”